Sue Henderson

 PhD, 2008

 Henderson holds a doctorate in higher education from the Institute of Higher Education as well as undergraduate and master's degrees in math education from Georgia State University.
-She presents frequently at professional conferences nationwide and has published on effective teaching practices in the collegiate mathematics classroom, organizational change, and strategic planning.
 Henderson has received numerous awards for her work as an educator and administrator.